DFE-Digital/get-into-teaching-app/app/views/content/early-years-teaching-training.md

 ## What you need to become an early years practitioner

-There are 2 ways to train to become an early years practioner, either as a postgraduate if you already have a degree, or as part of an undergraduate degree.
+There are 2 ways to train to become an early years practitioner, either as a postgraduate if you already have a degree, or as part of an undergraduate degree.

 To do postgraduate training, you’ll need a bachelor’s degree or an equivalent, for example, a vocational, professional, or overseas qualification.